-In North America, Double Black diamond – is the designation for the highest difficulty of skiing.
-This could be ‘off-piste’, extreme moguls or other highly challenging conditions.
+In North America, the Double Black diamond – is the designation for the highest difficulty of skiing.
+This could be ‘off-piste’, extreme moguls, or other highly challenging conditions.

 In some resorts, if you see black or orange rectangles with rounded corners this signifies the way to a terrain park with ski jumps, half-pipes, and other obstacles.

 It’s clear that new skiers should get to grips with their piste colors as soon as possible.
 Always know what color piste you’re on before descending.
 Not knowing could lead you to a scary situation.